r00t-tsai/Remote-Desktop/README.md

 # Simple C++ Remote Desktop
 A lightweight remote desktop application built entirely in C++ for Windows.
-It allows you to view the screen and control the mouse and keyboard of another machine over WAN/LAN.
+It allows you to view the screen, listen to audio playbacks, and control the mouse and keyboard of another machine over WAN/LAN.

 ## Components
 ### Host